 Most of the new immigrants are professionals, including economists, engineers, lawyers and teachers.
 The Fellowship provides the immigrants $500 per adult and $300 per child in assistance.

-The Fellowship also helps integrate the new immigrants by cutting down on government bureaucracy, and boosting standard government assistance with assistance with rentals, household items such as appliances and furniture, and employment support.
+The Fellowship helps Ukrainian refugees and also helps integrate the new immigrants by cutting down on government bureaucracy, and boosting standard government assistance with assistance with rentals, household items such as appliances and furniture, and employment support.
 The Fellowship‘s help starts even before immigrants depart their native countries, by providing seminars about Israeli life and holding job fairs.